cereallarceny/grid.js/HTTP.md

 ### Add a protocol - `POST /protocols`

 This endpoint adds a new protocol to the system.
-You must supply a `data` field with the Serde simplified string contents of the protocol generated in PySyft.
+You must supply a JSON body containing the Serde simplified string contents of the protocol generated in PySyft.
+The body must contain a single key (`data`) with the contents.

 #### Request

 Endpoint: `POST /protocols`

-Data:
+Body:

 ```json
 {